aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/aspose-tex-input/_index.md

 ## **The concept of the input terminal**

 Now it's time to remember that there is also the terminal input.
-As for this one, **Aspose.TeX for .NET** defines the general [IInputTerminal](https://apireference.aspose.com/tex/net/aspose.tex.io/iinputterminal) interface having only one method that returns a  [TextReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.textreader) implementation instance.
+As for this one, **Aspose.TeX for .NET** defines the general [IInputTerminal](https://apireference.aspose.com/tex/net/aspose.tex.io/iinputterminal) interface having only one property that returns a  [TextReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.textreader) implementation instance.
 Provided implementations are dicussed below.

 ### **Getting terminal input from the console**